-Kids or small breeds may be trimmed by clasping the body with your legs as you pick up the feet in turn.
+Kids or small breeds may be trimmed by clasping the body with your legs

-Dairy and meat goats are more amenable when held or fied while standing, braced against a wall or fence.
+Dairy and meat goats are more amenable when held or tied while standing, braced against a wall or fence.
 Pick up each foot and hold it between your legs while trimming the hooves.
 Take care not to stretch the leg out too far to the back or side so as to be uncomfortable for the goat.

-THE POINT OF THE MATTER
+THE POINT OF THE MATTER...